 Start outdoors if possible.
-Take a ball of string with you.
+Take the ball of string and card or stickers with you.

 Ask class to think about seas and the oceans.
 Ask each pupil to think of an animal or plant that lives in the ocean.
 If outdoors, then ask the group to stand in a large circle.